Can Democrats Gain Ground in Deep-Red Alabama?

 Jones, who is known for prosecuting members of the Ku Klux Klan for the 1963 bombing of a black baptist church in Birmingham, is viewed as the Democratic front-runner.
 That’s in part due to institutional advantages like a string of high-profile endorsements from former Vice President Joe Biden, Democratic Representative and civil rights icon John Lewis, and Alabama’s only Democratic Representative Terri Sewell.
 An Emerson College poll earlier this month showed Jones leading in the Democratic primary field with 40 percent of the vote.

 In an interview, Jones resisted questions as to whether he considers himself to be liberal, moderate, or conservative.
 “I don’t engage in that.
-I think those labels are completely meaningless these days,” he said, telling me wants to focus on “kitchen table” issues like healthcare, jobs, and the economy.
+I think those labels are completely meaningless these days,” he said, telling me he wants to focus on “kitchen table” issues like healthcare, jobs, and the economy.

 His campaign website calls for a “living wage,” without specifying what the minimum wage should be, and “supporting the growth of small and mid-sized business” in part by streamlining regulations, a pitch that might appeal to a conservative crowd.
 He added during the interview, however, that “we have got to have more dialogues in this country about race,” saying that what happened in “Charlottesville [Virginia] has to be a wakeup call for people of conscience, for people to understand we cannot let white supremacy continue to divide us.”

 The few public polls conducted in the special election show a Democratic candidate named Robert Kennedy Jr. running either in second place to Jones or beating him.
 AL.com reported that Alabama Democrats were unfamiliar with Kennedy when he entered the race.
-And despite having no relation the famous political family, the candidate may be benefitting in polling from the name ID all the same.
+And despite having no relation to the famous political family, the candidate may be benefitting in polling from the name ID all the same.
 The Kennedy campaign did not respond to requests for an interview.
 His website tagline describes him as a former Naval officer and a “fiscally responsible Democrat who leads with FAITH.”

 A handful of other Democratic candidates will compete in Tuesday’s primary, despite not having gained much traction in public polls, including Will Boyd, who unsuccessfully challenged Mo Brooks for his House seat in 2016, and Michael Hansen, a candidate who describes himself as a “progressive Democrat.”

-Hansen, who is running as an openly gay candidate, argued in an interview that if Democrats want to regain a foothold in Alabama the party should stop running to the political center, and not be afraid support of liberal agenda items like universal healthcare and a $15 dollar minimum wage, both of which he backs in his campaign.
+Hansen, who is running as an openly gay candidate, argued in an interview that if Democrats want to regain a foothold in Alabama, the party should stop running to the political center, and not be afraid to support liberal agenda items like universal healthcare and a $15 dollar minimum wage, both of which he backs in his campaign.

-“I think if we had the guts as progressives to take a stand and talk about Medicare-for- All and how it would improve the system, then we would move the needle quickly,” Hansen said.
+“I think if we had the guts as progressives to take a stand and talk about Medicare-for-All and how it would improve the system, then we would move the needle quickly,” Hansen said.
 He was unsparing in his assessment of how weak the Democratic Party is in the state.
 “I’ll put it this way: Democrats in Alabama are losing badly across the board.”

 But Hansen worries that Alabama Democrats won't embrace a progressive agenda out of fear they'll face criticism in the red state.
 He added that he's been surprised at the resistance to his candidacy from the state's established Democratic political network.